derlacon/derlacon-jekyll/README.md

-Agency Jekyll theme
+DerlaCon Jekyll Site
 ====================

+Jekyll source for generic static pages for the DerlaCon website.
-Agency theme based on [Agency bootstrap theme ](https://startbootstrap.com/template-overviews/agency/)
+Loosely based on the Agency theme [Agency bootstrap theme ](https://startbootstrap.com/template-overviews/agency/)

-# How to use

-###Portfolio

-Portfolio projects are in '/_posts'

-Images are in '/img/portfolio'

-###About

-Images are in '/img/about/'

-###Team

-Team members and info are in '_config.yml'

-Images are in '/img/team/'

-# Demo
+# Contributing

-View this jekyll theme in action [here](https://y7kim.github.io/agency-jekyll-theme)
+Any impatient nerds who want to speed this up should check out this project and reach out to Bedlam.

 =========
 For more details, read [documentation](http://jekyllrb.com/)